Life Insurance Corporation: Initial public offering

 Finance Minister Nirmala Sitharaman announced a proposal for an initial public offering (IPO) for the Life Insurance Corporation of India (LIC) in the 2021 Union budget of India.
-The IPO was expected to occur in 2022, and the Government of India planned to remain the majority shareholder post-listing, with 10% of shares proposed to be allotted to existing LIC policyholders.
 In 2021, the Indian government also proposed to enhance LIC's authorised capital to ₹25000 crore to facilitate its public listing.

 The LIC IPO opened to the public on 4 May 2022, and concluded on 9 May 2022.
 The Government of India aimed to raise ₹21,000 crore through the IPO, which was significantly lower than the initially expected ₹65,000 to ₹70,000 crore by diluting a 5% equity stake.
 Instead, the IPO offered a 3.5% stake, valuing the company at approximately ₹6 lakh crore.

-Since the IPO, LIC's market value has seen substantial growth.
-As of 2024, LIC's shares have reached record highs, with the company's market value increasing by $30 billion over two years.
+The company's market value increased by $30 billion over two years after listing.

-As of December 2024, LIC’s listed holdings were valued at approximately $177 billion.
+As of December 2024, LIC's listed holdings were valued at approximately $177 billion.
 By February 18, 2025, they declined to $166.5 billion, reflecting a 5.7% mark-to-market loss of $10.1 billion.
+In May 2026, LIC shareholders approved a 1:1 bonus share issue, under which eligible shareholders would receive one additional share for every existing share held.
+It is the first bonus issue announced by the company after listing.
+In January 2026, Citi recommended LIC shares with a target price of ₹1,345, implying a potential upside of 66.16% from the prevailing market price.